Thursday, 28 September 2023

 There is a magnificent panoramic view from the crags, encompassing Callander town, Loch Venachar, Ben Ledi and across The Trossachs to Ben Lomond, as well as to Stirling Castle, the Wallace Monument and the Ochil Hills beyond.
 The descent leads through mixed woodland, where the many large beech, oak and birch trees put on a colourful show in autumn.

 The 94 mile Rob Roy Way passes through Callander.
 The route follows the tracks and paths used by Rob Roy MacGregor, Scotland's most notorious outlaw.
-Find out more about him at the Rob Roy Centre in Callander.

 There are plenty of other walking routes starting from the town of Callander.
 Find out more at Loch Lomond & The Trossachs National Park.